cstrouse/hippie-sdk/README.markdown

-A work in progress.
+Hippie is a simple wrapper around the Hipchat JSON API that I wrote to show a friend how to go about writing a simple SDK.
+It's a work in progress.
 So far it works fine but could definitely be more usable.